 Planning for Liability

 Liability insurance is also another much needed part of your coverage.
 Be sure to purchase adequate liability insurance to protect yourself should someone become injured at your home.
-This will protect you from possible legal actions later on and will also give you peace of mind after accidents as well.
+This will protect you from possible legal actions later on and will also give you peace of mind after accidents.
 Liability insurance is especially important for homeowners who have a pool on their property due to the risk of drowning.

 Reimbursement for Living Expenses